 You may choose to include an outline budget in the brief, explaining what you are prepared to pay and asking what can be done within that budget.
 Or you might ask potential advisors to tell you what approach they would recommend and how much it would cost.

 Find the right advisor

 Many businesses find advisors through personal recommendations from business contacts, existing advisors and friends.
-Info entrepreneurs’ advisory services specialists may be able to answer your needs.
+Info entrepreneurs’ consulting services specialists may be able to answer your needs.
 Other useful sources of advice include your local chambers of commerce and your trade association.
 You can also approach the relevant professional body to ask for names of members in your area who offer the services you want.

 Whichever route you take, it's essential to check that the advisor suits your particular circumstances.
 Ideally, you want an advisor who:

 - understands your industry

 - has experience of any particular issues you want to deal with

 - is a member of an appropriate professional body or trade association